Tag: Andrew Percy

 The below Parliamentary question was asked by Andrew Percy on 2016-02-09.

-To ask the Secretary of State for Justice, what steps he is taking to reduce the incidence of self-harm and self-inflicted deaths among young people in custody.
+To ask the Secretary of State for Justice, what steps he is taking to give greater support to people with mental health vulnerabilities who come into contact with the criminal justice system.

 Andrew Selous